Lyme Disease Testing and Diagnosis

 What is two-tier testing?

-Two-tier testing uses ELISA as a screening test, followed by Western blot for confirmation.
-This algorithm was designed for surveillance and prioritizes specificity over sensitivity, deliberately accepting false negatives.
+Two-tier testing uses ELISA as a screening test followed by Western blot for confirmation.
+This algorithm prioritizes specificity over sensitivity, accepting false negatives in order to reduce false positives.

 Should I get tested if I don’t remember a tick bite?

 Yes.
-Most Lyme disease patients don’t recall a tick bite.
-Testing should be based on symptoms and exposure risk, not tick bite recall.
+Most Lyme disease patients do not recall a tick bite.
+Testing should be based on symptoms and exposure risk rather than tick bite recall.

 Can doctors diagnose Lyme disease without positive tests?

 Yes.
-Clinical diagnosis—based on symptoms, exposure history, and response to treatment—is medically appropriate when testing is negative or equivocal.
+Clinical diagnosis based on symptoms, exposure history, and response to treatment is medically appropriate when tests are negative or inconclusive.

 Related Resources